“No one needs to die in pain.”

 Most hospice providers offer individual and family grief counseling, bereavement support groups, written materials on grieving, memorial celebrations and referrals to other resources to help surviving family members process their loss.
 I strongly encourage fellow caregivers to take advantage of these free resources while coming to terms with the death of a loved one.

 Meanwhile, my mom’s physical condition was also deteriorating in the wake of Dad’s death.
 We believed she had cancer that was spreading from her colon to her bones, but she was much too weak to handle any tests or treatments.
 Once again, comfort became our only goal.

 I talked with the nurses about hospice care for Mom and this time around it was easier to get started.
 As soon as hospice gave Mom a specialized pain killer for bone cancer, she was pain free.
 This was the very first time she had been without pain in decades.
 Gradually, they needed to add morphine.
 Five months after Dad’s death, Mom died peacefully with Beth and me cheering her on.
 Hospice brought Mom through to a peaceful, pain-free death.

 When to Call Hospice

 Fantastic, I say!
 People have been known to go on and off hospice several times.
 That happened to the elderly mother of another of my friends.
-She went on hospice, improved and went off care, and then back on twice.
+She began receiving hospice care until her condition improved and she “graduated” from hospice.
+She went through this admission and discharge cycle twice without any problems.
 These care providers are extremely accommodating.
 Eventually, she died peacefully under their care.
 It was worth it.

-Take it from this daughter, who loved and cared for her parents through very long goodbyes.
-I speak to hospice groups with gratitude, thanking them for what they did for me and my parents.
-Remember: no one needs to die in pain.
+Take it from this daughter who loved and cared for her parents through very long goodbyes.
+I speak to hospice groups with gratitude, thanking them for what they did for my parents, my sister and me.
+And I always remember: no one needs to die in pain.